(This article was first published in June of 2015. I updated it to reflect more recent research and links)

 - When you talk on the phone, walk around instead of sit…

 I work from home so I save home chores to do every 30 minutes or so.
 Unload the dishwasher, change out the laundry, vacuum, dust, whatever.

 I also started “counting steps” most days.
 Lots of expert-type-people seem to agree that 10,000 steps a day is a great goal, especially when spread throughout the day.
 Trying to hit that goal is one motivator for me to get out and walk most days.
 It’s really hard for me to hit the 10,000 mark without a 2-3 mile walk.

 How will you take action?

 Physical activity isn’t the only thing that matters, of course.
 Diet is hugely important.
 So is our thought life and how we handle stress.
-And none of that is as important as the condition of our spirits.

 One of my favorite authors these days is John Maxwell.
 In his book Today Matters, he writes:

 “The way you live today impacts your tomorrow…Hoping for a good future without investing in today is like a farmer waiting for a crop without ever planting any seed.”

 So let’s plant good seeds for a healthy future!

 - Dynamic vs. Static Stretching: What You Need to Know